Dazzed/bm/scratch.md

--When there is no input within the DOB, SSN, etc. boxes we made a change to make the numbers grey, they are now black again

 -At the end of the flow I am unable to select the I agree button, thus not allowing me to complete the on boarding